-The family's response must be in writing and may be delivered in person, by mail, by email, or by fax.
+The family's response must be in writing and may be delivered in person or by applicant portal or electronic or first-class, by mail, by email, or by fax.
 Responses should be postmarked or received by COC not later than 15 business days from the date of COC letter.